Penaz91/randomizedEmotes/README.md

 players in a certain radius.
 This is great if paired with any CommandItems plugin.

+### Notes on branches

+If you want to use real player names inside the messages instead of Displaynames (which show nicks), you can switch to the RealPlayerNames branch.

 ### Commands

 - **/randemote|/re**: Shows the plugin information and the list of emotes available